1. Honor your Inner Fire.

 The summer’s sun is a reminder to celebrate your Inner Fire.
 Acknowledge that part of your Self.
 The fierce, powerful, badass part of your Self that resides within you.
 Take some time to recognize Her, acknowledge the important things your Inner Fire does for you.
 Have gratitude for that part of your Self.

-2. Recognize and celebrate the divine masculine within your Self.
+2. Recognize and celebrate your own Divine Masculine.

 We all have elements of both the masculine and the feminine that reside within us.
 One isn’t best.
 Both are important.
 Both are necessary.